 - 2 tbsp toasted almond butter

-- Place the malt extract, almond butter and coconut oil in a small saucepan and place over a gently heat until everything has melted.
+- Place the malt extract, almond butter and coconut oil in a small saucepan and set over a gently heat until everything has melted.
 Stir to mix and allow to cool a little.

 - Toast the walnuts over a medium heat in a dry frying pan for a few minutes until fragrant and golden.